-TRAINING IN BUSINESS AND INDUSTRYPrerequisite: 501 or permission of instructor.
+Prerequisite: 501 or permission of instructor.
 Examine the role and mission of the training function in the modern industrial setting.
-Foundation for students interested in industrial trainer training supervision positions.
-Delivered in faced-to-face web-enhanced format and fully online
+Foundation for students interested in industrial trainer or training supervision positions.
+Delivered in faced-to-face web-enhanced format and fully online format.
+TRAINING IN BUSINESS AND INDUSTRY